emotiontts/emotiontts_open_db/Dataset/CSD/README.md

 ## 5. Supplementary Code <a name="supplementary_code"></a>
-This repository also offers a dataset validation test code and a example code for loading a MIDI file with an accomanpy text file.
+This repository also offers a dataset validation test code and a example code for loading a MIDI file with an accompanied text file.
 To test the dataset run the following command:
 ```
 python test.py --data_path ./
 ```